 Bohinj Lake has numerous inflows, the most important one is the Savica.
 Its water bursts from the underground of the Dolina sedmerih jezer (The Seven Triglav Lakes Valley) in the walls of Komarča as Savica Waterfall, which is the most famous Slovenian waterfall.

 Slovenia is a country that looks straight out of a fairytale.
 With its majestic snow-covered mountains, rolling fields of green and flowers, and quaint villages, it is a destination that should be on your list.

-There’s never been a better time to visit than 2016, as the country’s recent efforts have made it a fun and easy place to visit.
+Slovenia should be a prime destination for travelers to go to, as the country’s recent efforts have made it a fun and easy place to visit.
 With its many unique events and attractions, Slovenia should absolutely be considered for your next European getaway.